jarviscanada/jarvis_data_eng_JasleenKaur/python_data_analytics/README.md

 	Matplotlib: Library for creating visualizations to help interpret data patterns and trends.

-####h4 Describe the architecture of this project, including the LGS web app.
+<h4> Describe the architecture of this project, including the LGS web app.</h4>

 Project Architecture:
 1. LGS Web Application: